Golodgit/first-step/README.md

 # first-step
 My first step to learn about GitHub!

-All of every is any
+All of every is any?!